 When you put your hand on a friendly face, you make contact right away.
 You communicate warmth.
 Show that you’re close by.
 It’s a gesture that comes to me naturally from the heart.”
 Diana, Princess of Wales

-The wedding day arrived when my family and I happened to be staying in a luxurious Manila hotel.
+The wedding day arrived when my family and I happened to be staying in a luxurious hotel in Metro Manila.
 As we watched the wedding unfold, our dinner was brought to us in our room under silver domes.
+It was the perfect set-up.
 I couldn’t help but compare the full, creamy look of Lady Diana’s gorgeous wedding dress to the creaminess of the vanilla ice cream in front of me.
-Flower girls trotted down the aisle in adorable dresses and carried pretty flowered baskets.
-There were horses and carriages and all the pomp and ceremony that the British could pull out for such an occasion.
+Flower girls trotted down the aisle in adorable dresses and carried pretty flower baskets.
+There were horses and carriages and all the pomp and ceremony that the British could arrange for such an occasion.
 I was impressed.
-Seven years later I had the opportunity to see the wedding dress as it travelled as part of an exhibition.
-It was exquisite and featured beautiful fabric and embroidery.
-What struck me, though, was that it seemed to be half of the dress that it was on the day of the wedding.
-Princess Diana gave the dress substance in a way that no one else could.
-For years to follow I purchased magazines and books about the Royal Family and went to see them on walkabouts when they came to Canada.
-I shook the hands of Prince Charles and Princess Diana on one such tour and was seen on the local news.
-I saw the Queen and the Queen mother, along with Prince Phillip.
-A few years later Prince Charles and Princess Diana attended a church service at our church in Tokyo.

-More than ten years following the pre-mature death of Princess Diana, I want to remember the influence that she had on a generation of women born in the 1960s.
+More than ten years after the premature death of Princess Diana, I want to remember the influence that she had on a generation of women born in the 1960s.
 This influence was discussed at the time but has long since been forgotten.
 Yet it was keenly felt by a generation of women that summer in 1997 when we were shocked to hear that she had died suddenly in a car crash.
-As the industrialized world struggled to come out a recession in the early 80s and families became more affluent, Princess Diana had a strong influence on the fashion trends of the day.
+As the industrialized world struggled to come out of a recession in the early 1980s and families became more affluent, Princess Diana had a strong influence on the fashion trends of the day.
 As I knew how to sew, I made outfits inspired by her fashion choices.
 They were dresses you might have seen in the 1920s, 30s or 40s.
-Not the type of fashion a teenager would wear today (in terms of quality or style).
+Not the type of fashion a teenager would wear today in terms of quality or style.
 I also had a tailor in the Philippines make some gorgeous fitted dresses and suits that echoed the influences of her style.
 When I graduated from high school in Tokyo, my mother spent a week sewing a silk ball gown heavily influenced by the evening wear favoured by Princess Diana.
-While I did not copy her hair style, as my hair was not similar to hers, at one point I did end up with a layered short bob that fell over my eyes.
+While I did not copy her hairstyle, as my hair was not similar to hers, at one point I did end up with a layered short bob that fell over my eyes.
 Following the Farah Fawcett type hair trends of the 70s, Princess Diana made short hairstyles look chic.

 From shoes, to neck and hemlines, fabrics and style influences to ball and wedding gowns, her taste could be seen in the wardrobes of women around the world.
 As she matured into a woman in her 30s, her style evolved as well.
 She became an elegant and stylish woman always at the forefront of the fashion trends.
 Her photos graced all the right fashion magazines.
 Even though she was nine years older than me, it was hard to not notice her influences in the fashion world.
 In later years, when I was a single woman living in Asia and working for an international organization, style leaders like Princess Diana did influence my shopping choices.
 Years later as I prepared to marry, I had my florist copy the flower baskets and head garlands featured in this royal wedding.
 I was more excited to see this royal wedding inspired detail than my own outfit!